 “Once I started Living United, suddenly Dalton seemed brighter, sweeter, and I witnessed a community where corporations and individuals came together to give back.
 It was something quite special and something I had never had the privilege to experience in the other three states I had lived.
 I truly felt like my time and money would make a difference.”

 Kim is an active member of the Women's Leadership Council.
 She joined in May 2013.
-She currently serves on the United Way Board of Directors and Corporate Volunteer Council.
+She currently serves on the United Way Board of Directors and Volunteer Center Cabinet.
 When asked why United Way is important, she replied, "To me, United Way is hope!
 When you have options, you have hope.
 United Way is the HOPE of Northwest Georgia; it's the building blocks of a good life through education, basic needs, and health."

 Meet Landon Hair!
 Landon serves on the 2017 Campaign Cabinet and is one of the Co-Chairs for of the Young Leaders Society Steering Committee.
 He has made numerous CEO calls for the 2015 United Way campaign and successfully helped plan the Kickoff Block Party & CEO Trike Race at Dalton Green.
 Landon exemplifies what it means to LIVE UNITED -- a giver, advocate, and volunteer!
 Landon is the General Manager at Marketing Alliance Group.

 Ms. Denise Wood is an amazing lady who wears many hats.
 Did you know that she is the first woman ever elected to the Dalton City Council?
 In addition to her career as the VP of Environmental Services at Mohawk Industries' Corporate Environmental Services Department, she serves in leadership roles for many regional and statewide organizations, including the Solid Waste Authority, Technology Committee, and Airport Authority.
-Last, and most certainly not least, Denise is a member of United Way's Women's Leadership Council and Corporate Volunteer Council, and she is one of United Way's newest Board Members!
+Last, and most certainly not least, Denise is a member of United Way's Women's Leadership Council and Volunteer Center Cabinet, and she is one of United Way's newest Board Members!